-2120 Career Algebra 1
+2120 Algebra 1

 The study of Algebra lays the foundation for mathematics, sciences, and technical courses a student will be taking in the future.
 Students learn to express relationships verbally, pictorially, graphically, and symbolically.
 Equations are solved graphically prior to solving them symbolically.
 Emphasis is on connections to the real world and to various mathematical strands.
 Geometric models are used to connect the visual and the symbolic.
-Use of scientific and graphing calculators is encouraged throughout the course.
-The emphasis in this course is on the concrete applications and concept.
+The second half of the year will focus on topics such as functions, polynomials, series, sequences, and conic sections.
+Emphasis is placed on fundamental algebra skills such as factoring and solving linear systems.
+Use of a graphing calculator is essential throughout the course.